Rado's theorem for rings and modules: Introduction

-The generalised columns condition is easily seen to be equivalent to the columns condition when $R$ is an infinite domain.

-When considering partition regularity of systems of linear equations, it is convenient to exclude the trivial solution consisting only of zeros.
-In \cite[Theorem 2.4]{BDHL} it is shown that if a matrix over an arbitrary ring satisfies the generalised columns condition, then the system of equations $\mathbf{A}\mathbf{x}=0$ is partition regular over $R$.
-However, this condition is in general \emph{not necessary}, e.g., when $R=\prod_{i=1}^{\infty} {\Z}/4{\Z}$.
-Our aim is to find a condition that is both \emph{necessary and sufficient}.

-The main idea of the paper is to consider partition regularity for modules rather than just for rings.
+In this paper we study partition regularity in the more general context of (commutative) rings and modules.
 Let $R$ be a ring, let $\mathbf{A}$ be a matrix with entries in $R$, and let $M$ be an $R$-module.
-It is meaningful to ask whether the system of equations $\mathbf{A}\mathbf{m}=0$ is \emph{partition regular} over $M$ in the sense that for every finite partition of $M$ one cell of the partition contains a (nontrivial) solution to the system $\mathbf{A}\mathbf{m}=0$.
-The special case of abelian groups (corresponding to the choice $R=\Z$) was previously studied by Deuber \cite{Deuber1975}.
+It is meaningful to ask whether the system of equations $\mathbf{A}\mathbf{m}=\mathbf{0}$ is \emph{partition regular} over $M$ in the sense that for every finite partition of $M$ one cell of the partition contains a nontrivial solution to the system $\mathbf{A}\mathbf{m}=\mathbf{0}$.
+Such problems have been considered before in specific cases, e.g.\ in \cite{Rado1943, BDHL} (for commutative rings), in \cite{Deuber1973, Deuber1975} (for integral equations over abelian groups) and in \cite{BDH1992} (for vector spaces over finite fields).
 Studying partition regularity for modules rather than just for rings gives us extra technical flexibility and allows us to use notions and methods from commutative algebra.
-This enables us to generalise the results in \cite{BDHL}.
-In particular, we solve completely the problem of whether the system $\mathbf{A}\mathbf{x}=0$ is partition regular over a ring $R$ if $R$ is either noetherian or a domain.
+In particular, we solve completely the problem of whether the system $\mathbf{A}\mathbf{x}=\mathbf{0}$ is partition regular over a ring $R$ if $R$ is either an integral domain or a noetherian ring.

-In order to state the first main result, we recall the notion of an associated prime.
-A prime ideal $\mathfrak{p}$ of a ring $R$ is an \emph{associated prime} of an $R$-module $M$ if there exists an element $m\in M$ with $\mathrm{ann}(m)=\mathfrak{p}$, where $\mathrm{ann}(m)=\{r\in R\mid rm=0\}$.
-A finitely generated module over a noetherian ring has only finitely many associated primes.
-The following result reduces the study of partition regularity for finitely generated modules over noetherian rings to the study of partition regularity over noetherian domains.